fshamass/Reinforcement-Learning/Function-Approximation-RBF /README.md

 # Function Approximation implementation for Gym CartPole
 #### Simple script to demonstrate function approximation with Gym CartPole simulation https://gymnasium.farama.org/environments/classic_control/cart_pole/
-RBF was used to transform state into feature vector.
-Then discrete action is concatenated with state and vector for prediction.
+state vector is concatenated with discrete action and RBF was used to transform state-action into feature vector. <br>
-Agent was able to learn and reached consistent 500 rewards (steps).
+Agent was able to learn and reached consistent 500 rewards (steps). <br>
 Below is plot of agent rewards during learning process.

 <br><br>